MacBook keyboard and trackpad not working? Try these troubleshooting tips

 - Fully shut down your MacBook.

-- Wait until you hear the reboot sound and release the keys.
+- Wait until you hear the reboot sound or when the Apple logo appears and disappears for the second time and release the keys.

 - Let the system reboot normally.

 If problems with the keyboard and trackpad have recently appeared, you can restore your Mac to a previous date using the Time Machine.
 The issue could be due to a recent system change, and a restore can repair it.

 This method will require you to have Time Machine set up to backup data to a storage device.
 We’ve written an article on how to do that here.

 - When turning on your Mac, press and hold the Power button.

 - Keep it pressed until you see startup options.

 - Click the Gears icon (Options) and hit Continue.

 - You may be asked to select a user and enter their administrator password.
 Follow on-screen instructions and press Next after any action you take.

 - Don’t release the keys until you hear Mac’s startup sound or until the Apple logo appears.